 - Supporting children with Communication Difficulties

-In addition the specific teachers and teaching assistants have received the following enhanced and specialist training:
+In addition, specific teachers and teaching assistants have received the following enhanced and specialist training:

 - Lego Therapy